- Money Matters

 4. Use the credit card as a budgeting tool.

 As you become more comfortable using and paying off your balance each month, try using your account as a budgeting tool.
-By checking your account activity online or through your monthly billing statements, you can see exactly how much you've spent at month end.
+By checking your account activity online or through your monthly billing statements, you can see exactly how much you've spent at the end of the month.
 If you're able to pay the balance due each month by the due date, you're on your way to becoming a responsible credit card user.

 5. Protect yourself from credit card fraud.

 Credit card fraud and theft are inherent risks of having a credit card, but the risks can be mitigated by your vigilance.
-Always report fraud or suspicious activity on your card immediately.
+Always report fraud or suspicious activity on your card immediately to the card issuer.
 Monitor your statements, whether online or paper.
 Report and replace lost or stolen cards immediately.
-Understand your credit card provider's security policy and the card's security features.
+Understand the issuer's security policy and the card's security features and how the issuer protects its customers’ personal information.